k21971/EvilHack/doc/evilhack-changelog.md

 - Player monster racial settings refactor
 - Fix: brain fart in last commit (player monster racial settings refactor)
 - Fix: Drow were not preserving their special deities after a save/reload
+- Fix: monster attack that hurtles player caused monster to lose track of the players' position